Stages of cancer

 There are different staging systems for different cancers, but they generally use either the:

-The numbered system combines the TNM and any other relevant information to group cancers into overall stages.
+The numbered system combines the TNM system and any other relevant information to group cancers into overall stages.
 These are given stage numbers to show how far the cancer has spread:

 Stage 0 cancer